 YOUR PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP WITH YOUR MORTGAGE REPAYMENTS.

-To change deal type – You may want to switch from a variable rate mortgage to a fixed rate mortgage to be sure that your payments will remain the same for a set period.
+Change deal type - You may want to switch from a variable rate mortgage to a fixed rate mortgage to be sure that your payments will remain the same for a set period.
 Or vice versa, if you feel that a variable rate offers you more flexibility

-If you want to switch mortgage providers, it's often worth looking at options around six months before the end of your existing deal.
-Most mortgage offers are valid for six months so you can secure a new deal and switch when your current deal ends, avoiding both the SVR and any ERCs.
+It's often worth looking at options around six months before the end of your existing deal.
+Most mortgage offers are valid for six months so you can secure a new deal and switch when your current deal ends, avoiding both the SVR and any early repayment charges (ERCs).
+However, if you're already on your lender's SVR, you won't face ERCs if you want to switch.

 In certain circumstances, it may not be the right time to switch mortgage deals.
-That said lender criteria can be complex, so it’s worth speaking to an experienced whole of market mortgage broker before you rule it out completely.

 Your property has fallen in value – If your property's value has reduced since you bought it, the LTV (loan to value) of your borrowing may have risen